tangible-idea/BitUtils/README.md

 TELEGRAM_BOT_API_HASH = ''
 ```

-Phone number is for signing in as a Telegram user
+The phone number is for signing in as a Telegram user
 ```
 PHONE_NUMBER = '+00...'
 ```
-Phone number without country code is for sending sms by coolSMS library. (optional)
+Fill `PHONE_NUMBER_WO_COUNTRYCODE` to send sms message through coolSMS library. (optional)
 ```
 PHONE_NUMBER_WO_COUNTRYCODE = ''
 ```